header_faq.gif (20286 bytes)

 Have a question that you need answered?

-Drop me an e-mail and I'll answer it.
+Drop me an I'll do my best to answer it.
 E-mails that ask questions that are answered in this FAQ will be deleted or mocked heavily.
-Please DO NOT e-mail me any attachments, pictures, sounds or whatever as I will just delete your e-mail.
+Please DO NOT e-mail me any pictures, sounds or attachments as unknown e-mails with attachments are automatically deleted.
 It would also be helpful if you put Get Smart somewhere in your subject, otherwise you risk your e-mail being considered spam and deleted automatically.

 WouldYouBelieve.com Contents